Nueva Ecija, Philippines: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B and C. It's important that you choose the correct type.
-The vast majority of adapters that you can buy are just plugs and expect your devices to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A, B and C. Take care to find the right type.
+Many adapters available are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

 Luggage scale to avoid fees